Ruger Red Label

-The Ruger Red Label was an over and under shotgun that was built by Sturm, Ruger & Co. at the direction of William B. Ruger.
+The Ruger Red Label is an over and under shotgun sold by Sturm, Ruger & Co. at the direction of William B. Ruger.

 History

 When the Browning Superposed was introduced in 1931, American sportsmen soon fell in love with the concept of a stacked barrel double gun.
 Unlike traditional side-by-side double barrel shotguns that have issues with aiming points and recoil, a shotgun with two barrels stacked one on top of the other offers a single sighting plane and lighter recoil.
 The Superposed became the first mass-produced Over/Under (O/U) shotgun.
 By the 1970s the Belgian-made Browning Superposed, and other over and under shotguns imported from Europe had become so expensive that they were out of reach of most American shooters, and there were no domestically produced over and under shotguns that did not cost more.

 The Red Label was introduced in 1977 in 20 Gauge with a 26" barrel for a price of $480 (equal to $2,074.95 in 2018) At the time, the Remington Model 3200 was the only other high-quality, American-made over-under shotgun, and it was nearly twice as expensive.
 The Red Label quickly became a hit with the American shooting public for its affordability, reliability, and handling.
 It remained in production for over three decades.
 In 1979, Ruger began to offer the Red Label in 12 Gauge and eventually a scaled-down version in 28 Gauge (1994).
 The shotgun's design stemmed from William B. Ruger's vision of creating a high-quality, American-made over-and-under shotgun.
 In order to achieve this and put quality on par with hand-made European shotguns, Ruger invested in expensive machinery to do most of the work.